heroku/logplex/README.md

 On the other end of the spectrum, consumers may subscribe to a logplex instance, which will then merge streams of incoming log messages and forward them to the subscriber.
 Alternatively, the consumer may register a given endpoint (say, a database behind the proper API) and logplex nodes will be able to push messages to that end-point as they come in.

-For more details, you can look at  stream management documentationa in `doc/`.
+For more details, you can look at  stream management documentation in `doc/`.

 # Table of Contents